 I am a historian of 19th and 20th century social and cultural U.S. history.
-My research situates the history of childhood within broader themes where children's experiences are often overlooked, such as in war, civil rights, and the labor force.
+My research interrogates the consequences of American cultural ideas on vulnerable populations.

 BA, Sacramento State University, 2002

 PhD, University of California, Berkeley, 2018

 - American West

 2017 Fred J. Martin American Political History Award

 2016 Founders' Dissertation Prize, Western Association of Women Historians

 2014 Neil Sutherland Article Prize, Best Scholarly Article on the History of Children and Youth

 2013 Outstanding Graduate Student Instructor Award, University of California, Berkeley

 2010–2012 UC Regents Fellowship, University of California, Berkeley